 - Limiting high-fat and high-fiber foods

-- Intestines—a tube is passed through nose, down throat and into intestine.
+- Intestines—a tube is passed through nose, down the throat, and into the intestine.
 Long term use may require a tube passed through the stomach wall into the intestine.

 - Bloodstream—through an IV

-In severe cases, your doctor may consider surgery.
+People with severe symptoms and those who are not helped by other methods may need surgery.
 This may include removing part of the stomach .

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.